The NextSeq System comes with a region-specific power cord. For more information, see the NextSeq System Site Prep Guide.

 No, the NextSeq v2.5 flow cells follow the same protocol as the NextSeq v2 kits and have been optimized to use the same loading concentration.

-The NextSeq flow cell contains 4 physical lanes.
+The NextSeq flow cell contains four physical lanes.
 However, libraries are loaded onto the flow cell from a single reservoir.
 You can sequence a single library or multiple pooled libraries on the flow cell.

-NextSeq kits are available in three sizes:
+NextSeq reagent kits are available in three sizes:

-For output specifications, see NextSeq 500 specifications page.
+For output specifications, see NextSeq Series Specifications.

 No, a wash is not required after a scan.
 However, if the system has been dry for 7 days, a wash is required before proceeding to another scan.